 11 June 2023

 Part of Action's RIDE Series, join our celebrity ambassador and TV presenter Davina McCall on this Sussex bike ride raising funds for sick babies and children.

-Three route options take you on a journey through quiet villages and the farmlands of Essex where the undulations will have you in and out of the saddle.
+Three road route options, plus a brand-new gravel route take you on a journey through quiet villages and the farmlands of Essex where the undulations will have you in and out of the saddle.

 Follow in the tyre tracks of the Tour de Yorkshire through Summer Bridge and Pateley Bridge before taking on the climb that never ends, Trapping Hill.